RiyaBoban/PortfolioProjects/README.md

 Data Analysis Project: LayOffs Dataset

 Many employees are facing layoffs every year.
 This project gives an idea on which country,company and industry face maximum layoffs.
-Layoffs Dataset contains more than 2000 rows with colums such as company,location, industry, total_laid_off,percentage_laid_off,date,stage, country, and funds_raised.
+Layoffs Dataset contains more than 2000 rows with columns such as company,location, industry, total_laid_off,percentage_laid_off,date,stage, country, and funds_raised.

 While Exploring Data with SQL, I was working on the following things...

-Checked all the details of table such column name, data types and constraints.
+Checked all the details of table such as column name, data types and constraints.

 Checked for duplicate values in table and deleted those rows.